Australian prime minister calls May 21 election

 Several experts say both sides of politics are largely united on national security issues and that the government in confecting differences on China.

-“The government is seeking to create the perception of a difference between it and the opposition on a critical national security issue, that is China, seeking to create the perception of a difference when none in practice exists,” Dennis Richardson, a former head of Defense, Foreign Affairs and the spy agency Australian Security Intelligence Organization and the former Australian ambassador to the United States, said.
+“The government is seeking to create the perception of a difference between it and the opposition on a critical national security issue, that is China, seeking to create the perception of a difference when none in practice exists,” said Dennis Richardson, a former head of Defense, Foreign Affairs and the spy agency Australian Security Intelligence Organization and the former Australian ambassador to the United States.

 “That is not in the national interest.
-That only serves the interests of one country and that is China.”
+That only serves the interests of one country and that is China,” Richardson added.